 Become a Writing Consultant

-- attend a weekly training meeting on Tuesday mornings (8:00-8:50 a.m.) during the fall and winter semesters
+- attend weekly training meetings on Tuesday mornings (8:00-8:50 a.m.) during the fall and winter semesters

 Become a Research Consultant